hmadland/460/milestone2.md

 We rate it a 7 overall, but really 6-8 depending on how many features we would implement.

-Police Speed Prevention App
+* Police Speed Prevention App

 An application for police officers to record and upload incidents of speeding and use machine learning to predict likely areas for repeated speeding offences and good places to patrol in order to increase public safety.
 It would be specific to speeding (for now).
-There are programs already like this, but are more generalized and it sounds like there's no concenssus on whether they work or not.
+There are programs already like this, but are more generalized and it sounds like there's no consensus on whether they work or not.
 Its worth doing because it would increase public safety as well as police revenue.
 We would need as machine learning API as well as google maps API.
 The algorithmic content is stuff like making graphs, etc.
 We rate this a 6.

-Assassins
+* Assassins

 An application to host and manage users (assassins) and games and their rules.
 Individual projects 	would interact with this application to actually play out specific games.
 A user receives a picture of their target.
 Their target also has